testingisdocumenting/znai/znai-docs/znai/layout/columns.md

 # Information Layout

-The way your information is laid out affects how easy it is to comprehend any given material.
-Some content benefits from being formatted side-by-side.
-Some examples are:
+Use `columns` plugin to render content in two columns:
 * Before-and-after transition
 * Action and its result
 * Input and output
+* Result comparison

 # Definition

-To define columns layout use a `fenced` block plugin with the `columns` keyword:
+To define columns use fenced code block

     ```columns
     left: